switchupcb/copygen/README.md

 #### Templates

 Templates can be created using **Go** to customize the generated code algorithm.
-The `copygen` generator uses the `package tenplates` `Header(*models.Generator)` to generate header code and `Function(*models.Function)` to generate code for each function.
-As a result, these _(package templates with functions)_ are **required** for your templates to work.
+The `copygen` generator uses the `package templates Function(*models.Function)` to generate code for each function.
+As a result, this funtion is **required** for your templates to work.
 View [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) and [models.Function](https://github.com/switchupcb/copygen/blob/main/cli/models/function.go) for context on the parameters passed to each function.
+Generator options are parsed from the YML configuration file.
+Function options refer to `custom` options.
+Any other option represents a field option.

 Templates are interpreted by [yaegi](https://github.com/traefik/yaegi) which has limitations on module imports _(Pull Request Pending)_: As a result, **templates are temporarily unsupported.** The [error example](https://github.com/switchupcb/copygen/blob/main/examples/main) modifies the .yml to use **custom functions** which `return error`.
 This is done by modifying the .yml and creating **custom template files**.

 ## Matcher